diogolpires/diogolpires.github.io/teaching.md

   MSc in Project Management, Finance and Risk, in the Department of Mathematics, City, University of London

 ## Teaching Assistance

+* 2025/2026 Spring Term -- Introduction to programming in R for biologists (Directed to PhD students)\
+  Course Assistance at the Department of Biology, University of Copenhagen

 * 2022/2023 Winter Term -- Introduction to Probability and Statistics (BSc in Mathematics and BSc in Computer Science)\
   Teaching Assistance at the Department of Mathematics, City, University of London